vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key4: e2702b5933

 *** =instructions4
-Get films released in 2000 or 2015, in the order they were released.
+Get the title and release year of films released in 2000 or 2015, in the order they were released.
 *** =solution4
 ```{sql}
 SELECT title, release_year